exonym/exonymwallet/exonymwallet/lib/dylib/macOSm1/README.md

 # Exonym Wallet (macOS M1)

-Exonym Wallet is a dylib compiled for macOS M1 devices that provides functionality for managing and interacting with wallets in the Exonym application.
+Exonym Wallet is a dylib compiled for macOS Apple Silicon devices that provides functionality for managing and interacting with wallets in the Exonym application.

 ## Installation